*Note this post contains affiliate links

 Every morning I go out to my balcony and eat breakfast, welcoming a new day with a stunning view looking out over the sea and the little town of Ammoudara.
 At night, if I get home in time, I watch the sunset out there with a glass of Cretan wine.

+It feels like a true Crete vacation, even if I spend most of my days working full-time from my computer.
 It’s everything I would want to start and end my summer days.

 The hospitality in Greece has been another level, a certain type of friendliness that I don’t think I’ve come across before.